dublinstreets/IISG_archive_transcoding/README.md

 # Outcomes
 <br>1.
 Multiple transcoding in a format of a still image / audio / video</br>
 <br>2.
-A website collecting the transcoding together and contextualizing the topic of Self-Suffucient Living with references to the current times</br>
+A website collecting the transcoding together and contextualizing the topic of Self-Sufficient Living with references to the current times</br>

 ### Outcome Links
 ** will follow later **